 1. To keep our finances in good shape – With a solid financial foundation, we are better equipped to set our financial goals like – home buying, children’s education, and enough fund for retirement.

 2. Economic challenges – The world economies are more interconnected now than before due to globalization.
 There is always concern over the recession, trade war, taxes, and rising costs.
 We should know which factors hurting our money and finances.

 3. Job challenges – We have been facing prolonged stagnant wages and on the other side we have skyrocketing prices, how to meet monthly expenses?
 There is more pain with the advancement of Artificial Intelligence escalating fear of more job losses ahead.

 4. People are living longer – As our healthcare systems improve, we are living longer than before so we need more funds after retirement to sustain the present lifestyle.

-5. Financial products have become complex – When it comes to investments and savings, there are too many financial products in the markets like ETF, Annuity plan, REIT and many more.
+5. Financial products have become complex – When it comes to investments and savings, there are too many financial products in the markets like ETF, Annuity plan, REIT, and many more.
 To understand all these complex financial products, we need deep financial knowledge.

-6. Limited support from government – There is a rising trend where the government is significantly cutting our social benefits in the form of reducing pension, social security money, and reduction in healthcare benefits.
+6. Limited support from the government – There is a rising trend where the government is significantly cutting our social benefits in the form of reducing pension, social security money, and reduction in healthcare benefits.
 There is no guarantee of government support in the future, therefore we need to take charge of our finances without depending on the state.

 One should know how to make a budget, combine all incomes and deduct all expenses for a given period and analyze where your money is going.
 Budgeting helps to track your expenses, identify wastage and channelize savings and investments to reach your financial goals.

-Making the budget gives us a clear picture of our monthly expenses, how much is needed for food, rent, transportation, and debt payments etc.
+Making the budget gives us a clear picture of our monthly expenses, how much is needed for food, rent, transportation, and debt payments, etc.